Jag Drumline Auditions

 Auditions for the 2018-2019 Jag Drum Line and Front Ensemble will be held on Saturday, April 14 - Sunday, April 15, 2018.
 In order to audition, new students must be fully admitted to USA, must fill out the USA Audition Application in JagSpot (indicating that you will be auditioning for the Jaguar Drumline and Front Ensemble.

 There will be a FREE Jag Drum Line and Front Ensemble Audition Clinic on March 17, 2018 from 8:00am-12:30pm in the Band Room located in the Health, Physical Education, Leisure Studies (HPELS) building.

 The philosophy for the USA Jaguar Drumline is based on leadership, musicianship, teamwork, preparation, responsibility and commitment.
 We strive to teach and work BEYOND just the drumline.
 Buying into and demonstrating these qualities throughout the entire season will be the key to our success.
 In addition, you must have a positive attitude and be able to get along with others.

 WHAT WE ARE LOOKING FOR

-PREPARATION - Preparation refers to how much and how well your practice.
+PREPARATION - Preparation refers to how much and how well you practice.
 It also refers to whether you have spent time reading and studying the entire packet in detail.
 Your preparation will determine how confident you are when you play and how well you know the material.

-TECHNIQUE - Technique refers to grip, stroke, control, and hands.
-We utilize a RELAXED and REBOUNDED philosophy of technique which produces a quality sound at all levels, speeds, mediums, and playing philosophies that transcend more than just the activity of marching percussion (TRANSFER VALUE).
+TECHNIQUE - Technique refers to grip, stroke, control, and overall understanding of mechanics.
+We utilize a relaxed and rebounded a approach to technique which produces a quality sound at all levels, speeds, mediums, and playing philosophies that transcend more than just the activity of marching percussion.

 READING - Learning by rote is NOT an option, you MUST be able to read music.
 With the large quantity of music that college drumlines play, the ability to visually read and verbally count rhythms as well as understand standard stickings is required.
 We will perform approximately 50 charts including exercises, cadences, cheers, stand tunes, pre-game, and multiple half time shows.